proycon/foliadocserve/README.rst

 The document server is a webservice that receives requests over HTTP.
 Requests interacting with a FoLiA document consist of statements in FoLiA Query Language (FQL).
-Responses are FoLiA XML or parsed into JSON (may contain HTML excerpts too).
+Responses are FoLiA XML or parsed into JSON (may contain HTML excerpts too), as requested by the queries themselves.

 Features: